Every traveller booking during our Black Friday Promotion gets a free Haglöfs jacket worth £230. Ends Nov 30th. »Ends in ...

 But that’s not to say they are without drawbacks.
 If you’re thinking of hitting the Highlands on an e-bike, you need to consider weather conditions, access to charging points and your impact on the trail far more than if you head out on your traditional two-wheelers.
 Here are the key considerations for those tempted by some extra juice under your saddle.

 While it varies from brand to brand, electric road bikes generally weigh in at an average of 13-20kg.
 Heavier than their road-loving cousins, E-MTBs weigh around 25-30kg.
 E-bikes have a console on the handlebar where riders can easily control the different modes and see how much battery life is left.
-Hybrid bikes are the all-rounders: these bikes have flat handlebars, are more stable, upright and comfortable than a road bike, and have no suspension.
+Hybrid bikes are the all-rounders: these bikes have flat handlebars and are more stable, upright and comfortable than a road bike.
 They’re designed to do a bit of everything.

 Yes, you can use e-bikes in the rain just as you would a normal bike.
 Their batteries don’t take kindly to being submerged though, so best to avoid those deep puddles.